 13. Screen Capture.

 This is the best style to use in explaining a website or app – as long as you don’t intend to have an update to the UI at a later stage.
-Mostly it’s an animated version of your website (or mobile app), showing the viewer how to use the website or app – step-by-step.
+Mostly it’s an animated version of your website (or mobile app), showing the viewer how to use the desktop site or mobile app- step-by-step.
 This type of video is very helpful to improve customers’ experience in using your product service, and therefore increase, or at least maintain revenue at a steady level.
 Most videos that intend to become a tutorial or a how-to video, would want to use animated screencaps to make it easy to understand.

 Like this video we made for Sprofila: